Chancellor Darrell T. Allison

 Student Success and Career Preparation

-• 30-60-90 Campaign encouraging students to stay on track for 4-year graduation, featuring free summer school for up to 7 credits, including room/board and food plan where needed
+• 30-60-90 Campaign encouraging students to stay on track for 4-year graduation, featuring free summer school for up to 7 credits, including room/board and food plan where needed, funded by FSU.

-• Established a 16-community college partnership, called Bronco Benefit that makes it easier for students to transfer credits to FSU.
+• Established a 20-community college partnership, called Bronco Benefit that makes it easier for students to transfer credits to FSU.

 • Established a free Bronco Boost immersive summer transition program for incoming students, offering introductory core courses, extracurricular activities, and academic advising (successful students starting day 1 of Fall with a total of 7 core credit courses already completed)